Difference between fuse box

 1. 1

-For any major electrical work like upgrading from a fuse box to a circuit breaker panel, it's always best to hire a licensed and experienced electrician to ensure the job is done safely and up to code.
+If you decide to upgrade from a fuse box to a circuit breaker panel, it's important to hire a licensed and experienced electrician to ensure the work is done safely and to code.

 Frequently Asked Questions

-When should I upgrade from a fuse box to a circuit breaker panel?
+When should I call an electrician for my fuse box or circuit breaker panel?

 Connect with certified professionals in your area